Potatoes

 "Well, I understand, of course."

-She had been changed to this extent.
+She had changed that much.

 It was autumn.